-- Set the Subject as “Fraud Proof of Ownership” and your message as “I am opening this ticket to report a fraudulent use of my PayPal and to prove I am the rightful owner of the account.”
+- Set the Subject as “Fraud Proof of Ownership” and your message as “I am opening this ticket to report fraudulent use of my PayPal account and to prove I am the rightful owner of said account.”

 - A staff member will forward this ticket to our Billing team who will then recap the situation and ask that you, please confirm.

 Because the ticket was opened through the email your PayPal account was set up with, the only way to respond to the ticket would be logging into that email.
 As such a response from it will show that you are most likely the owner of the email address and thus the PayPal account.